zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - The API Gateway handles authentication
     - There are two authentication endpoints that allow authentication of the resource by providers
-    - Diagnostic endpoints `https://{gatewayUrl}:{gatewayPort}/application/**` in API Gateway are protected by basic authentication or a Zowe JWT token
+    - Diagnostic endpoints `https://{gatewayUrl}:{gatewayPort}/application/**` in API Gateway are protected by basic authentication, Zowe JWT token, or a client certificate

 - **API Catalog**